Roller Skating: Starting Your Rollerskating Journey

 Preventing Injuries

-Prevention is key when it comes to roller skating injuries.
+is key when it comes to roller skating injuries.
 Consider the following measures to reduce the risk of accidents:

 1. Wear Protective Gear: Always wear appropriate protective gear such as helmets, knee pads, elbow pads, and wrist guards.
 These can significantly reduce the risk of fractures, sprains, and strains.